lwhite1/dabooDb/README.md

-dabuDB
+dabooDB
 ======

 DabuDB is a pure Java, key-value store, designed for very high performance on small to moderate-sized databases.

-DabuDB is named after Larry's daughter, who thought her name was "Dabu" when she was little - thanks to her big brother.
+It's named after my daughter, who thought her name was "Daboo" when she was little - thanks to her big brother.

 ## The API
 The database provides standard key-value operations: